EgoOops: A Dataset for Mistake Action Detection from Egocentric Videos referring to Procedural Texts: Introduction

-When performing procedural tasks such as assembly or scientific experiments, we follow procedural texts to carry them out in the real world.
+Procedural activities are common in daily life and expert fields, such as assembly, experimentation, and cooking.
+People often carry them out by following procedural texts in the real world.
 During this process, mistakes negatively impact quality, speed, cost, and safety.
-Common errors include skipping steps or performing incorrect actions, which can sometimes result in life-or-death situations.
-To reduce them, the goal of this study is to develop an intelligent video archive that records workers' activities, detects their mistakes, and provides feedback to them.
+Common mistakes include skipped necessary steps or wrong execution ways, which can sometimes result in life-or-death situations.
+One promising solution to this problem is to develop an intelligent video archive that records workers' activities, detects their mistakes, and shows them the mistake clips to prevent recurrences.